Beginner Bike Skills

 Where are lessons held?

-Vancouver: The lessons will take place next to Trout Lake Community Centre, on the Trout Lake close field (link to google maps location here)
+Vancouver: The lessons will take place next to Trout Lake Community Centre, on the Trout Lake gravel field beside the parking lot (link to google maps location here).
+Intermediate courses will start and end on the field but will also visit the surrounding neighbourhood as part of the guided road ride.

-Richmond: The lessons will take place behind the Steveston Community Centre, on the paved area behind the building next to the pool.
+Richmond: The lessons will take place behind the Thompson Community Centre, exact location pending.

 Do I need a bike?